turingschool/mod-0-curriculum/session1/index.md

 * [Back-End](https://www.youtube.com/watch?v=S-IeM4xnCog&list=PL1Y67f0xPzdMFq2S1bK7E7veT_BbK-zjt&index=3)
 * [Front-End](https://www.youtube.com/watch?v=sIGNox7OGD0&list=PL1Y67f0xPzdMFq2S1bK7E7veT_BbK-zjt&index=4)

-## The End!
+## Close Out

-After this Zoom call is over, take 15 minutes on your own to digest the content from this lesson, including the notes you wrote in the text boxes.

-In addition, consider the following questions:
-  - What do I understand from today?
-  - When will I need what I just learned?
-  - What questions do I still have?
-  - What learning processes/behaviors did I exercise today?
+Key takeaways from today:
+* You should now understand what people mean when they talk about "the stack" at a high level
+* You should understand how to google programming questions
+* You should understand what data types are and how you can use them with variables

 <a name="homework"></a>
 ## Homework

 Find the homework in your Mod 0 Project Board.
 Contact your instructors if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Also, if you haven't already, make sure that you start your mod 1 pre-work.
+Also, if you haven't already, make sure that you start your mod 1 pre-work, which is due in 2 weeks for folks starting in 2008 (or if you're on the waitlist)